kathyisawesome/wc-nyp-aelia-currency-converter-bridge/README.md

 # WC Name Your Price + Aelia Currency Converter Bridge

+Archived as this module is included in Name Your Price 3.5.0.

 This plugin adds compatibility between WooCommerce Name Your Price and Aelia Currency Converter.

 ## Installation